-The GMS is the more traditional and high-paced service with one attending, one resident and three interns (2 day, 1 twilight) per team.
+The GMS is the more traditional medical service with one attending, two residents (1 day, 1 twilight) and three interns (2 day, 1 twilight) per team.
 Like ITU, the interns present all the patients and are responsible for all patient care orders and consult communication.
 The resident functions as the leader and teacher of the team both on rounds and at the afternoon sessions, with the attending functioning to help teach and provide clinical insight.
 A typical census for the team is around 16-18 patients (8-9 per intern) with the average length of stay of 3.5 days.

 Residents spend around 1.5 months a year on the cardiology services, which are comprised of General Cardiology, Congestive Heart Failure and the Cardiac Intensive Care Unit (known at BWH as the Levine Coronary Unit – ‘LCU’ in recognition of this being the first such unit in the country).
-Brigham has a strong tradition of cardiology with world-renown teachers and a vast diversity of inpatient cardiology problems including acute coronary syndromes, advanced heart failure, mechanical circulatory support, heart transplant, severe valvular disease, congenital heart disease, pulmonary vascular disease and electrophysiology.
-Patients are referred from around the country for specialized procedures and are cared for by our housestaff.
-Structured didactics and afternoon didactics exist on all these services, which of which is named to honor a luminary cardiologist – all BWH residency graduates.
+Brigham residents are fortunate to learn from world-renown teachers and patients with diverse cardiology problems including acute coronary syndromes, advanced heart failure, mechanical circulatory support, heart transplant, severe valvular disease, congenital heart disease, pulmonary vascular disease and arrhythmia syndromes.
+Patients are referred from around the country for specialized cardiovascular procedures and are cared for by our housestaff.
+Structured didactics exist on all these services, each of which is named to honor a luminary cardiologist – all BWH residency graduates.

 General Cardiology (Named after Drs.
 Thomas Smith, Richard Gorlin and Eva Neer)

-The General Cardiology service is made up of three teams, each with one attending, two residents (one day, one night) and three interns (only there during the day); one of the services is also joined by a cardiology fellow each day.
-As with all rotations, the interns are the primary care giver for their patients and the resident and attending focus on leading the team and teaching.
-As cardiology has many procedures and imaging studies, the census has intentionally been kept low to allow interns the opportunity to explore the primary data with their attendings and residents.
-These procedures include coronary angiograms, TAVR, TMVR and advanced electrophysiology procedures.
+The General Cardiology service is made up of three teams, each with one attending, two residents (1 day, 1 twilight) and three interns (2 day, 2 twilight); one of the services is also joined by a cardiology fellow each day.
+As with all rotations, the interns are the primary caregiver for their patients and the resident and attending focus on leading the team and teaching.
+As cardiology has many procedures and imaging studies, teams prioritize reviewing the primary data with their attendings and residents.
+Our patients undergo procedures including coronary angiograms, TAVR, TMVR and advanced electrophysiology procedures.
 In addition to General Cardiology, patients on these teams may be consulted on by BACH (Boston Adult Congenital Heart Disease) or pulmonary vascular disease attendings, though still primarily cared for by the housestaff.
 Our close integration with Children’s Hospital Boston offers the unique opportunity to care for patients with rare congenital heart diseases.